Why it’s time to reimagine long-term care facilities

 April 13, 2020

-As the elderly population increases worldwide, two Stantec designers are helping ensure long-term care facilities are inclusive and energy efficient
+As the elderly population increases worldwide, two Stantec designers are helping ensure long-term care facilities are inclusive, safe, and energy efficient

 Stantec design associate Pamela Butvin (Calgary, Alberta) remembers visiting her grandparents in long-term care facilities when she was a teenager.
 The staff was wonderful . . . but the facilities weren’t.
 They felt too cold.
 Too sterile.
 As if they were set up solely to keep people alive, rather than to help them live.

 Now, with degrees in environmental studies and architecture, as well as 25 years of professional experience, Pamela is helping to change that.
 Partially motivated by watching her husband navigate the world from his wheelchair, Pamela has a passion for increasing the inclusivity and effectiveness of education and healthcare facilities.

 Recently, her mom has become a motivator, too.
 “As I’ve gotten older, I’ve started to think about how my own mother might live in her later years,” Pamela says.
 “It’s imperative for us to consider what changes we can make now to elevate the quality of life for future seniors.”

 Declining birth rates, improved healthcare, and longer life expectancies are causing the global population of people 65 and over to grow faster than all other age groups.
 Every month, 4,000 people in Alberta, Canada turn 65.
 The United Nations predicts the number of people over 80 to triple by 2050.
 Pamela believes we must change how we support seniors because they expect a more fulfilling and active life as they age than previous generations.

 She and her team have partnered with a Calgary care provider, the Brenda Strafford Foundation, to understand how design can best support quality of life for seniors.
 The team is focused on people with dementia, another population on the rise worldwide—82 million by 2030, 152 million by 2050, according to World Health Organization projections.